The Monkeys

 The Monkeys (formerly Three Drunk Monkeys) is a creative agency based in Sydney, Australia.
 Founded in 2006 by Justin Drape, Scott Nowell and Mark Green, they now employ over 130 full-time staff.
 The Monkeys create ideas that live within advertising, entertainment and technology.
 Clients include The University of Sydney, Telstra, IKEA, UBank and Parmalat.

 Notable projects

+Make Lamb, Not Walls

+In 2021, The Monkeys and Meat & Livestock Australia launched a provocative advertising campaign making reference to the COVID-19 effect on Australian border restrictions, titled ‘Make Lamb, Not Walls’.
+The campaign took on a satirical approach, referencing politicians such as Scott Morrison, Daniel Andrews and Gladys Berejiklian.
+The campaign was reported on by major national and international news sources such as The New York Times and The Sydney Morning Herald, and increased sales of Lamb by 16.8%.
+It has received multiple national and international advertising awards since launch.

 Thrive On

 The Monkeys has numerous big brands on its books but this year's relaunch for Telstra marks among its biggest work to date.
 The fully integrated campaign shows how Telstra enables people to thrive in a connected world, effectively moving the brand from a 'telco' to a 'techco'.
 To highlight this point is a quote from renowned science fiction writer and futurist Arthur C. Clarke with the film also featuring a voice-over form slam poetry champion Phil Wilcox and soundtrack from Aussie band Flight Facilities.

 Richie's BBQ

 After picking up MLA's lamb portfolio, The Monkey's 2015 installment of its iconic Australia Day campaign was the brand's most successful ever ad.
 The agency designed the ultimate Australia Day barbecue hosted by cricket legend Richie Benaud and featuring Aussies from Captain Cook to Ita Buttrose.